jaberg/scipy_proceedings/papers/brent_komer_hpsklearn/paper.rst

 .. figure:: AvgMinValidErrorTPE.png

    :label:`validtpe`
-   Right: TPE makes gradual progress on 20 Newsgroups over 300 iterations and gives no indication of convergence.
+   TPE makes gradual progress on 20 Newsgroups over 300 iterations and gives no indication of convergence.
+The results are averaged over 9 trials.

 Discussion